July 26, 2024

 The Sales by Customer Name report can be extremely useful when you want to identify your most or least loyal/active customers by sales activity.

-5. Shopify Top product variants by units sold:
+5. Shopify Top Product Variants by Units Sold

 This report tells you which specific product variants (like color, size, or style) are selling the most.